Understanding the Restricted Operator's Licence in the UK

 Key Requirements for Obtaining a Restricted Operator's Licence

-To successfully apply for a Restricted Operator's Licence, businesses must meet several critical requirements:
+To successfully apply for a Restricted Operator's Licence, the businesses must meet several critical requirements:

 However, a Certificate of Professional Competence (CPC) qualified transport manager is not required for a business to hold a Restricted Operator's Licence.